axkr/symja_android_library/symja_android_library/doc/functions/Input.md

 Input()
 ```

 > if the file system is enabled, the user can input an expression.
-After input this expression will be evakuated immediately.
+After input this expression will be evaluated immediately.

 ```